 - Subscribe Request: These are recorded when an auto-reply is sent to your bounce capture email account ([email protected] or [email protected]) asking to be added to your list.
 They are a type of soft bounce since most people would not send a message to these accounts.

 A mail block is recorded when the recipient's email server blocks an email message completely.
-It rejects it before it tries to deliver it to their inbox.
+It rejects it before it tries to deliver it to an inbox.
+When we see a mail block like below, we do not make any further attempts to send the mail.
+However, you can attempt to send the mail again as there is no changes made to the marketability status of the email addresses that see bounces like these.

 - General: The recipient's email server is blocking messages sent through the Keap server.